m5c/EthereumGuide/ethereum-guide.md

  * Trigger the actual sending of etherum.
 This line may block a while depending on the cpu-power of your background miner.
 Typical response time is 15-20 seconds.

+Combined we end up with the following code snippet:
 ```java
         // Connect to local node
         Web3j web3 = Web3j.build(new HttpService());  // defaults to http://localhost:8545/